 Following this landmark finding, research rapidly expanded across model organisms, including plants, mice, and non-human primates.
 By 2014, proof-of-concept studies demonstrated that CRISPR could edit genes in human cells, confirming its translational potential.
 Parallel advances in understanding DNA repair pathways—such as non-homologous end joining and homology-directed repair—enabled scientists to harness CRISPR-induced breaks for either gene disruption or precise sequence correction.

-Throughout the late 2010s, CRISPR research increasingly focused on improving specificity, delivery, and safety.
-Engineered Cas variants, optimized guide RNA design, and improved delivery systems helped reduce off-target effects.
-These cumulative advances transformed CRISPR from an experimental laboratory technique into a clinically viable genome-editing technology, paving the way for the first human trials and, ultimately, regulatory-approved therapies.
+By the late 2010s, CRISPR research shifted toward improving specificity, delivery, and safety.
+Engineered Cas variants, optimized guide RNA design, and advanced delivery system significantly reduced off-target effects.
+These advances moved CRISPR from laboratory research

-CRISPR gene editing is now transitioning from experimental science to clinical reality:
+CRISPR gene editing is now transitioning from experimental science to clinical reality, with early examples of CRISPR gene editing therapy entering regulated clinical practice:

-- Blood Disorders: In December 2023, the U.S. FDA approved Casgevy (exagamglogene autotemcel), the first CRISPR-based therapy for sickle cell disease, marking a major milestone in CRISPR-based treatment for sickle cell disease.
+- Blood Disorders: In December 2023, the U.S. FDA approved Casgevy (exagamglogene autotemcel), the first CRISPR-based therapy for sickle cell disease.
+This milestone followed earlier landmark clinical experiences, including the treatment of patients such as Victoria Gray where ex vivo CRISPR editing of hematopoietic stem cells restored fetal hemoglobin production and reduced disease complications.
+Regulatory progress in this area builds on earlier advances described in FDA approval of CRISPR-based treatment for sickle cell disease.

 - Inherited Retinal Disorders: Early‑phase clinical trials using in vivo CRISPR delivery for Leber congenital amaurosis have reported improvements in visual function without serious safety concerns, highlighting the feasibility of direct tissue editing.